-The wolves are social animals and tend to live together in packs of usually 3 to 13 wolves.
-They tend to hunt alone, as their prey is primarily giant mole rats and common grass rats.
-The giant mole rats only spend 20 minutes per day outside of their holes, so the wolves have to be very enterprising in order to catch one.
+The wolves are social animals and tend to live together in packs of 3 to 13 wolves.
+They tend to hunt alone, and their prey is primarily giant mole rats and common grass rats.
+The giant mole rats only spend 20 minutes per day outside their holes, so the wolves have to be very enterprising in order to catch one.

-The species is Africa’s most endangered carnivore, with fewer than 500 remaining in the wild, in only 7 different enclaves.
-Their numbers have been diminished by disease on the one hand, in particular rabies and canine distemper, as well as by the expansion of agriculture and the overgrazing of livestock, threatening their habitats.
+The Ethiopian Wolf is Africa’s most endangered carnivore, and the world's rarest canid, with fewer than 500 remaining in the wild.
+Their numbers have been diminished by a combination of disease, in particular rabies and canine distemper, and by the expansion of agriculture and the overgrazing of livestock, threatening their habitats.

 Tourism, however, can play a role in reversing this.
 The more tourist revenue is dependent on their survival, the greater the incentive will be for local residents to ensure that their agricultural practices are sustainable.

 The best way to spot the Ethiopian Wolf is to head out in the early morning when they tend to be most active.